pisv/gethandly.wiki-playground/Step-Three.md

 * A summary of changes to children of the element's corresponding resource that cannot be described in terms of handle deltas.

-In the case where an element has moved, the delta for the destination also supplies the source element, and the delta for the source supplies the destination element.
+In the case where an element has moved, the `ADDED` delta for the destination also supplies the source element, and the `REMOVED` delta for the source supplies the destination element.
 This allows listeners to accurately track moved elements.

-Okay, that was a bit of theory behind it...
-It's time to put it in practice and implement a change notification mechanism for our model.
+Okay, it's time to put the theory in practice and implement a change notification mechanism for our model.

 First, let's add a subscription facility for installing change listeners on the Foo model: